 To help us, EMS agencies should clearly and permanently label all equipment with the agency’s full name, address and phone number, whenever possible; there may be multiple townships or EMS organizations with the same name or abbreviation.
 Without clearly marked labeling, we may not be able to return equipment to the owner.

-Check with the Hospital EMS Coordinator or an ED associate for more information about the EMS equipment return process and designated areas for equipment pick-up.
+Check with the Hospital EMS Coordinator or an ED staff for more information about the EMS equipment return process and designated areas for equipment pick-up.

 EMS Medical Direction